Advanced Fetal Ultrasound & Imaging

 Your doctor uses the ultrasound to measure your baby and monitor their development.
 They look at your baby’s organs as well as the environment and amniotic fluid levels in your uterus.
 One of the tests performed during a first-trimester ultrasound is a nuchal translucency screening to measure the space at the back of your baby’s neck, which can indicate a risk for Down syndrome or other physical abnormalities.

-Call Perinatal Diagnostic Center and Ultrasound to make an appointment for your next ultrasound today.
+Contact us to make an appointment for your next ultrasound today.

 High Risk Pregnancy